JUSTINLAKE12/ExpertABSA/README.md

-# KBS (Knowledge-Based System) for Aspect-Based Sentiment Analysis
+# ExpertABSA for Aspect-based Sentiment Analysis

-This repository contains the implementation of a knowledge-based system for Aspect-Based Sentiment Analysis (ABSA), using chain-of-thought reasoning and multi-agent framework to optimize sentiment polarity prediction.
+This repository contains the implementation of ExpertABSA for Aspect-Based Sentiment Analysis (ABSA), using chain-of-thought reasoning and multi-agent framework to optimize sentiment polarity prediction.

 ## Environment Setup